StaxWP/stax/readme.txt

 Stax is super customisable from colors, fonts to creating incredible pages using popular visual page builders.

-A theme for Wordpress enthusiasts which seamlessly integrate specific publishing features.
+A theme for WordPress enthusiasts which seamlessly integrates specific publishing features.

 == Description ==
 Stax is fast, lightweight and super customizable theme that uses the latest technologies available.

 Stax is super customisable from colors, fonts to creating incredible pages using popular visual page builders.

-A theme for Wordpress enthusiasts which seamlessly integrate specific publishing features.
+A theme for WordPress enthusiasts which seamlessly integrates specific publishing features.

 THEME FEATURES: